zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Kathryn says, “I would’ve turned it off long before  this.”
 Kathryn means that if she had been watching the movie, she would have turned the movie off a long time ago.
 She would not have continued watching it for t his long.
 She says, “I like movies that are short and sweet.”
 The expression “t o be short and sweet” means to not take very long and to be pleasant.
 Usually w e use this expression “short and sweet” when we want someone to get to the point  right away, or to not go on for very long.
 “Let’s keep this short and sweet,” m eaning let’s do this very quickly and not waste a lot of time.

 Kathryn says, “After about 90 minutes, my mind star ts to wander, and after two hours, I check out.”
-If you say your mind “starts t o wander” (wander), you mean that you cannot concentrate or focus on something.
+If you say your mind “starts to wander” (wander), you mean that you cannot concentrate or focus on something.
 Your mind begins to think of other things.
 If you are sitting in a meeting at wo rk, and the person who’s speaking is very boring or is going on for a very l ong time, your mind might start to wander.
 You might start thinking about what you’ re going to have for dinner that night or where you’re going to go on vacation next summer.
 You’re not focusing or concentrating on what you are supposed to be focusing on.

 Kathryn says after two hours of watching a movie, s he checks out.
 “To check (check) out” is a two-word phrasal verb meaning to stop paying attention to something, to no longer focus on what you’re suppos ed to focus on.
 Martin says, for him, “It depends on the movie.
 Sometimes I watc h a movie and it’s so engrossing that time zips by.”
 “To be engrossing” ( engrossing) means to be very interesting, to be so interesting that you can’t fo cus on anything else.
 If you’re reading an engrossing novel, you don’t want to put it down.